 The civil service is the administrative arm of government and has its tradition rooted in that of its British counterpart.
 Over the past fifteen years great effort and expenditure has gone into the modernization of the civil service, mainly in response to criticism about the quality of its service.
 The improvement has mainly come about through a major reform in its working practices which in turn attracted bright, young individuals into its ranks who have introduced a fresh outlook into its organisation.

-Successive governments have recognized the importance of projecting an image of stability that is so important for the progress of a young country looking to establish itself in an increasingly globalised world.
+Successive governments have recognised the importance of projecting an image of stability that is so important for the progress of a young country looking to establish itself in an increasingly globalised world.
 While political debate is lively and often heated, both parties adhere to democratic rules to a degree that other new democracies can only envy.